 Ten Things to do in Shoreditch London Details

-1. Old Spitalfields Market: This covered Victorian market hall contains stalls selling everything from fashion to art, homewares and gifts made by independent artisans.
-On Thursday they host a vintage market which is outstanding.
-In the middle of the space you will find street food kitchens and benches to eat your delicious food.
-Permanent shops and eateries boarder the market.
+Old Spitalfields Market: This covered Victorian market hall contains stalls selling everything from fashion to art, homewares and gifts made by independent artisans.
+On Thursday, they host a vintage market which is outstanding; read my Spitalfields Market Review.
+In the middle of the space, you will find street food kitchens and benches to eat your delicious food.
+Permanent shops and eateries border the market.
 The address is 16 Horner Square, London E1 6EW.
 Old Spitalfields Market Website.

-2. Geffrye Museum: See how people lived through the centuries as homes are brought to life at this museum.
-It’s currently being renovated and reopens in Spring 2020.
-You can still walk around the front garden and almshouses though.
-Geffrye Museum Website.
+Museum of the Home: See how people lived through the centuries as homes are brought to life at this museum.
+You can walk around the front garden and almshouse.
+Museum of the Home.

 Columbia Road Flower Market

-3. Columbia Road Flower Market: On Sunday mornings the little street on Columbia Road is taken over by a bustling flower market.
+Columbia Road Flower Market: On Sunday mornings, the little street on Columbia Road is taken over by a bustling flower market.
 You can buy fresh flowers, house plants and bedding plants.
 There are plenty of independent shops to browse and places to eat.
 Columbia Road Website.

 Hackney City Farm